 - The School District of Philadelphia administers surveys each spring to students in District public and charter schools, their parents and guardians, teachers, and principals.
-These surveys are designed to capture feedback on key topics related to school improvement.
-More information on the survey, including school-level responses to individual survey items, is available at schoolsurveys.philasd.org. - The SPR includes two metrics based on the annual survey of parents and guardians: the percentage of parents who complete the survey, and the percentage of parents who gave their school the highest possible rating for climate.
+These surveys are designed to capture feedback on key topics related to school improvement. - The SPR includes two metrics based on the annual survey of parents and guardians: the percentage of parents who complete the survey, and the percentage of parents who gave their school the highest possible rating for climate.
 These metrics reflect only a subset of the items on the full parent/guardian survey. - In order to receive any points for the parent climate rating, the school must achieve a minimum participation rate.
-Specifically, the parents of at least 10% of students must respond to the survey. - This threshold is intended to protect the privacy of respondents. - If the number of parent participants does not meet this threshold, then the school automatically receives a score of 0 for the parent climate rating. - All schools and grade levels are eligible for and receive scores for the parent survey metrics. - For the SPR, the parent survey metrics are calculated separately for schools that receive two SPRs.
+Specifically, the parents of at least 10% of students must respond to the survey. - This threshold is intended to protect the privacy of respondents. - o If the number of parent participants does not meet this threshold, then the school automatically receives a score of 0 for the parent climate rating. - All schools and grade levels are eligible for and receive scores for the parent survey metrics. - For the SPR, the parent survey metrics are calculated separately for schools that receive two SPRs.
 At such schools, responses from parents of students in grades 9-12 are attributed to a school's High School report; and responses from parents of students in grades 8 or below are attributed to a school's other report type (i.e., K-8 or Middle School).